-This article focuses on how to get rid of roundworm in pets.
-Also, in this article I mention something about avoiding developing countries if you want to avoid an infection, something that to some people might consider xenophobic or just plain wrong.
-But I tell you, if you see some of the pictures and read some of the stories by some doctors who’ve spent time in developing areas where human feces contaminates the water supply and roundworm infections run rampant, you’ll know why I offer this advice.
+This article focuses on how to get rid of roundworm in pets, not so much in people.
+I also mention avoiding developing countries if you want to avoid an infection, something that to some people might consider xenophobic.
+But I gotta tell you, if you see some of the pictures and read some of the stories by doctors who’ve spent time in developing areas where human feces contaminates the water supply and roundworm infections run rampant, you’ll know why I offer this advice.

 For pet owners, there are some things you need to know about getting rid of roundworm that a lot of people, like myself, didn’t or don’t know.
 Want to know how to get rid of roundworm?
 Then please keep reading.